Last Updated on June 26, 2023 by lindseymahoney

 You may be asking yourself, can you even paint a fireplace?
 Yup!
 This DIY was so easy and the painted stone fireplace gives this space a modern and fresh feel.

-Our third home had a wonderful garden-level space that we used for the kid’s area, but the dated fireplace made the room feel dark and gloomy.
+Our third home had a wonderful garden-level space that we used as the kids playroom, but the outdated stone fireplace made the room feel dark and gloomy.

 I went back and forth for months trying to decide if we should paint the stones and I am so glad we went for it.